Code-Institute-Submissions/Dbyu85-Indian-Beauty/README.md

   * 1-index file:
   Issue with map rendering and dropdown menu.
   * 2-Review file:
-  static presentation only, submit button and placeholder are not working.
+  Submit button and placeholder are not working.
   * 3-Our Package file:
   static presentation with not active actions, map rendering issue, cant find specific locations.
   * 4-contact file: